x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/back-up-email.md

 ## Backing up data in Exchange Online

 Lots of things can disrupt service availability, such as hardware failure, natural disasters, or human error.
-To ensure that your data is always available and that services continue, even when unexpected events occur, Exchange Online uses the same technologies found in Exchange 2013.
-For example, Exchange Online uses the Exchange 2013 feature known as Database Availability Groups to replicate Exchange Online mailboxes to multiple databases in separate Microsoft datacenters.
+To ensure that your data is always available and that services continue, even when unexpected events occur, Exchange Online uses the same technologies found in Exchange Server.
+For example, Exchange Online uses the Exchange Server feature known as Database Availability Groups to replicate Exchange Online mailboxes to multiple databases in separate Microsoft datacenters.
 As a result, you can readily access up-to-date mailbox data in the event of a failure that affects one of the database copies.
 In addition to having multiple copies of each mailbox database, the different datacenters back up data for one another.
 If one fails, the affected data are transferred to another datacenter with limited service interruption and users experience seamless connectivity.

 > [!NOTE]
 > You can obtain the most current information related to a service interrupting event by logging into the Service Health Dashboard.
 For more information, see [View the status of your services](https://go.microsoft.com/fwlink/?LinkId=786661).